kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

 ### Functions

-For the serverless component we should start with supporting following commands
+For the serverless component we should start with supporting following commands:

 #### Local workspace setup

 For the local workspace setup, a developer should be provided with a project containing a basic working function example.
-This should be deployable on to an existing kyma cluster using the kyma cli.
+This should be deployable on to an existing kyma cluster using Kyma CLI.
 It should also be possible to test this code locally by means of make files.
-User should be provded with some readme where he can understand the project structure and also the configuration examples.
+The should be provided with a `README.md` file to understand the project structure and also the configuration examples.
 It should also contain commands to deploy and debug the function on to kyma cluster and also how to run locally.

 ##### Creation of project locally (approach 1)

-This could be used for the user who is new to kyma and kubernetes in general.
+This could be used for the user who is new to Kyma and Kubernetes in general.
 He should be able to have an example function created easily.
 We can have following commands.

 ```bash
   kyma function init <function-name> --runtime <runtime-name>